 - Historical Traditions: Myths, Puranas, Chronicles, Accounts etc.

-Contact: Send your submission of articles, notes and book reviews to the Chief Editor at firstname.lastname@example.org and add a CC to email@example.com.
+Contact: Send your submission of articles, notes and book reviews to the the Editor at editor@firstname.lastname@example.org with a CC to Chief Editor at email@example.com.

 Criteria for Consideration of Materials

 Primary Criteria for Consideration for Peer Review: All the materials must meet the following criteria first.
 Otherwise, the materials will be rejected without formal review:

 - Originality: Original ideas, new areas explored while drawing upon existing scholarship.

 - Relevance: Topics must be relevant for discussion in the present context.

 - Interdisciplinarity: Interdisciplinary approach is a must.

 Types of materials to be published: